iter8-tools/iter8/samples/README.md

 $ITER8/samples/gitops/platformsetup.sh
 ```

-replacing [YOUR_ORG] with your Github organization or username.
+replacing [YOUR_ORG] with your GitHub organization or username.
 Now, do the same replacement operation to update some references in the repo so they will point at your forked repo.

 ```shell
 find $ITER8/samples/gitops -name "*" -type f | xargs sed -i '' "s/MY_ORG/YOUR_ORG/"